RACECOURSE GUIDANCE DOCUMENTS GENERAL TERMS AND CONDITIONS OF ENTRY TO THE RACECOURSE (ENTRY CONTRACT) (EXCLUDING AINTREE & CHELTENHAM RACECOURSE)

 Racecourse Regulations and Notices

-1.1 Where so directed by the BHA, the police or emergency services or their respective servants or agents; or
+a) Where so directed by the BHA (or successor body), the police or emergency services or their respective servants or agents;

-1.2 In any emergency or other exceptional circumstances beyond the reasonable control of the Operator
+d) as a result of weather or other circumstances beyond the reasonable control of the Operator.

 1.3 In the event of racing being abandoned, only the face value of the Ticket will be refunded and the Operator will not be liable for any further loss of money or expenses incurred.